altheapitt/USERNAME.github.io/essays/there-is-such-a-thing-as-a-dumb-question.md

 <img class="ui large left floated image" src="../images/badanswer.png">

-...and with a poorly worded help threat, comes a comment that could have been an answer with more given information.
+...and with a poorly worded help threat, comes a comment that could have been an answer with more information given in the original post.